f45tb00t/OpenWRT_HA_Presence/README.md

 iw
 ```

-When using Attended Sysupgrade, make sure these packages are included in the new firmware image.

-Keep the configuration during the upgrade.
+When using Attended Sysupgrade, make sure these packages are included in the new firmware image and keep the configuration during the upgrade.

-After upgrading, verify the installation:
+After upgrading:

 ```sh
 sh /etc/presence/healthcheck.sh